Frequently Asked Questions

 Abby works physically with the body, or energetically, to access depth.
 She may also work with the owner as well in a standing, or if appropriate, mounted position.
 Our nervous systems are very connected to our animals through pyscho-social awareness.
 It's similar to the connection between humans and canines, as well as birds knowing how to soar as a flock in the sky – no words are needed.
 As prey animals, horses are extremely sensitive to our nervous systems and are masters at reading them.
 If you have more than one horse, it is sometimes helpful for me to check-in with the entire herd.
 Once one horse starts to receive a session the others will often line up (if at liberty) to be the next to receive.

 What kind of issues does OB help with?

 OB works holistically with the body to support patterns of comfort and function.
 It works with muscles, bones, connective tissue, organs, fluids and energetic patterns, and how they relate or communicating with each other.
 Clients come in with a wide variety of issues from back and neck pain, pre- and post-surgery support, sore/strained muscles, recovery from car/work accidents, swelling/fluid issues, pre- and post-child birth, fertility support, endocrine/autoimmune support, stress relief, ear/jaw pain, cancer recovery, arthritis and bursitis and more!

 Are there any medical conditions that would make OB inadvisable?

 No, OB works with the body's ability to self-correct.
 It is built on a belief that the body wants to work in comfort and function.

 Are you insured?

-Each practitioner and student is responsible for their own insurance to cover their OB work.
+Each practitioner is responsible for their own insurance to cover their OB work.
 Insurance is through the Associated Bodywork & Massage Professionals.
 A copy of the insurance is available upon request.
 An acknowledgment of this policy must be signed at each session.